vfarcic/vfarcic.github.io/devops23/ingress-demo.md

 ```

-## Ingress Based On Paths

----

-* We created an Ingress resource tied to `go-demo-2-api` Service and `/demo` path
-* We sent a request to `/demo/hello` and got a response from the API
-* We deleted all the resources we created
+Note:
+Looking at the YAML file this time, metadata contains a field we haven’t used before.
+The annotations section allows us to provide additional information to the Ingress Controller.
+As you’ll see soon, Ingress API specification is concise and limited.
+That is done on purpose.
+The specification API defines only the fields that are mandatory for all Ingress Controllers.
+All the additional info an Ingress Controller needs is specified through annotations.
+That way, the community behind the Controllers can progress at great speed, while still providing basic general compatibility and standards.
+Here we will create Ingress resource tied to `go-demo-2-api` Service and `/demo` path.
+When we send a request to `/demo/hello` and got a response from the API.
+Then we can delete all the resources we created

 ## Ingress Based On Paths